psychemedia/winter-tales/src/twelve_months.md

 "May Perum smite you with his thunderbolt," said Helen, striking her.

-Marouckla prayed to die rather than suffer such ill-treat- ment.
+Marouckla prayed to die rather than suffer such ill-treatment.
 Weeping bitterly, she took refuge in the kitchen.
 Helen and her mother found the apples more delicious than any they had ever tasted, and when they had eaten both longed for more.

 " Listen, mother," said Helen. " Give me my cloak ; I will fetch some more apples myself, or else that good-for-nothing wretch will eat them all on the way.
 I shall be able to find the mountain and the tree.
 The shepherds may cry ' Stop,' but I shall not leave go till I have shaken down all the apples."